reid23/yet-another-pompfen-store/README.md

 ### Assembly
  - tape over all 3dp/EPP interfaces with athletic tape.
 Cut holes beforehand.
   - - adding a layer of tape to the surface of the EPP increases the strength by acting as a tensile member (EPP is much stronger in compression than tension)
- - Use athletic tape on the non-splined section of blade_m to tape it to the core.
+ - Use athletic tape on the non-splined section of `blade_m` to tape it to the core.
+    - This is the critical dimension that determines compatibility with other sticks.
+Using tape instead of superglue is not only stronger and fails in a more desirable way, but also makes this measurement adjustable if absolutely necessary.
  - Tape over the edge of the pommel so it stays on the core.

 ### Foam